Synthio: Augmenting Small-Scale Audio Classification Datasets with Synthetic Data: Methodology

 \subsubsection{Generating Diverse Prompts with MixCap}

 We propose \textbf{MixCap}, a prompt generation method that creates diverse and effective captions in three steps: First, we employ GAMA~\citep{ghosh2024gamalargeaudiolanguagemodel} to caption all audio files in $\mathcal{D}_\text{small}$.
 Next, we prompt an LLM to extract phrases describing the acoustic components of the audio.
-These components correspond to the acoustic elements such as backgrounds and foreground events, and their attributes and relations, etc (see prompt in Appendix~\ref{subsec:app_prompt}).
+These components correspond to the acoustic elements such as backgrounds and foreground events, and their attributes and relations, etc. (see prompt in Appendix~\ref{subsec:app_prompt}).
 Finally, for each training instance in $\mathcal{D}_\text{small}$, we prompt the LLM with the ground-truth label and the extracted components from all instances to generate $N$ diverse audio captions that blend existing and new components.
-This approach prevents overemphasis on events already present in $\mathcal{D}_\text{small}$ and encourages diversity in the generated audio.
-These captions are then used to prompt the aligned T2A model to generate synthetic data $\mathcal{D}_\text{syn}$.